MVPeter/EmployeeDirectory/README.md

   ## Discription

   This project is an example of using an API to get a list of employees and using React to render a table of the information.
+You can search for an employee's name and sort by name.

   ![ScreenShot](./screenshot/screenshot.png)